dxw/playbook/src/tech/support-and-on-call.md

 ## Claiming TOIL for out of hours alerts

-If you are alerted out of hours you can claim Time Off in Lieu (TOIL) in [BreatheHR](https://www.breathehr.com/en-gb/):
+If you are alerted out of hours you can claim Time Off in Lieu (TOIL) in BreatheHR.
+For alerts:

-* for alerts while you are awake you can claim 0.25 days/1.75 hours of TOIL
+* while you are awake you can claim 0.25 days/1.75 hours of TOIL
-* for alerts which wake you up you can claim 0.5 days/3.5 hours of TOIL
+* which wake you up you can claim 0.5 days/3.5 hours of TOIL

-You can claim extra TOIL at 0.25 days per hour if you have to work more than an hour fixing an alert.
+If you have to work more than an hour fixing an alert, you can claim extra TOIL at 0.25 days per hour.

-If you receive multiple alerts within an hour of the first one you receive, they do not count as an extra alert for claiming TOIL.
+If you receive multiple alerts within an hour of the first one you receive they do not count as an extra alert for claiming TOIL.
 For example, if you receive 4 alerts for different issues in the space of 10 minutes you can only claim 0.25 days TOIL and not 1 day of TOIL.
-You can claim again if you receive another alert an hour later.
+If after an hour you receive another alert, that is when you can claim again.

-You're not expected to start work at your nornal time if you've been woken up by an alert.
+If you have been woken up by an alert you are not expected to start work at your normal time.
 Let your delivery lead or line manager know via a Slack message if possible.

-If you feel that you need a rest from being on call out of hours after a disrupted night of sleep please talk to the Head of Technical Operations, or the Technical Director, who will find a replacement for that night.
+If you feel that you need a rest from being on call out of hours after a disrupted night of sleep please talk to the Head of Technical Operations or the Technical Director who will find a replacement for that night.